mayank-aggrwal/mayank-aggrwal/README.md

 ### I'm a Student, Developer

-- 🔭 I’m currently working on my personal projects, and studing at the same time!
+- 🔭 I’m currently working on my personal projects, and studying at the same time!
 - 💬 Ask me about tech related stuff

 ### Connect with me: